-Ronald joined Marshall, Dennehey, Warner, Coleman & Goggin as a shareholder in 2005 after practicing with his own firm for 19 years.
-He is a member of the firm's Health Care Department and focuses his practice on the defense of physicians, nursing homes and other health care providers.
+Ronald is a member of the firm's Health Care Department and focuses his practice on the defense of physicians, nursing homes and other health care providers.
 He also has experience representing employers and insurance carriers in workers' compensation claims.

-Ron has represented a large number of physicians and long-term care facilities.
-He has also defended employers in several hundred workers' compensation cases.
-He has taken approximately 70 trials to verdict, obtaining at least 64 defense verdicts while five of his cases ended in a verdict or settlement significantly below the settlement demands.
-Ron has also tried several product liability and premises liability cases to verdict.
+A seasoned trial attorney, Ron has taken approximately 100 trials to verdict, obtaining at least 90 defense verdicts.
+Several of the cases he has handled have resulted in verdicts or settlements significantly below the demands.
+Ron has represented a large number of physicians and long-term care facilities and has also defended employers in workers' compensation cases.
+He has also tried several product liability and premises liability cases to verdict.
 In workers' compensation matters, Ron has represented the manufacturer of rail cars in hundreds of cases.

 Ron attended Villanova University and graduated cum laude with a degree in economics.
 He received his juris doctor from the University of Pittsburgh School of Law in 1984 and has been in the active practice of defense litigation since that time.

-Ron has been named a Pennsylvania Super Lawyer for 2006, 2009 and 2010 in the area of medical malpractice personal injury defense.
+Ron has been named a Pennsylvania Super Lawyer in the area of medical malpractice personal injury defense in 2006-2014 and 2017-2020.

 Defended a neurologist in Allegheny County in a case in which the plaintiff, a registered nurse, sustained an anoxic brain injury after experiencing a seizure in the hospital.
 All other co-defendants entered into a joint tortfeasor settlement prior to trial.
 We argued that the brain injury was due to the seizure as opposed to failure to properly treat the patient.
 The jury returned a verdict in favor of the neurologist after a six-day trial.